awsugmelb/website/content/pages/attend-meetups.md

 ## Presentations

 We generally have two or three presentations at each event, though this varies month to month.
-Our speakers are donating their time and knowlege for these events, so we ask that all attendees are polite and respectful.
+Our speakers are donating their time and knowledge for these events, so we ask that all attendees are polite and respectful.

 Some tips: